 - Medical conditions such as obesity and diabetes

-- Wearing tight belts or clothing around your waist
+- Tight belts or clothing around the waist

-- Direct trauma to the front of your pelvis
+- Direct trauma to the front of the pelvis

-- Burning pain, pins and needles, and numbness outside the thigh.
-Sometimes, people describe numb pain in the thigh.
+- Burning pain, pins and needles, and numbness on the outside of the thigh (some describe a numb pain)

-- Sensitivity to light touch on the outside of the thigh
+- Sensitivity to light touch on the outer thigh

-- Worsening symptoms when wearing tight clothes or a tight belt
+- Worse symptoms with tight clothes or a tight belt

 - A recent increase in weight

-Usually, we use investigations to confirm a diagnosis of trapping of the nerve and rule out other causes.
-For example, an ultrasound of the front of the pelvis shows thickening of the lateral femoral cutaneous nerve on the inside of the pelvic brim.
-We often order an MRI scan to rule out other causes, such as trapping the nerves in the pelvis or lower back.
-Other tests, such as nerve studies, may be used if we think you have another cause.
+We use investigations to confirm the diagnosis and rule out other causes.
+An ultrasound of the front of the pelvis shows thickening of the lateral femoral cutaneous nerve at the pelvic brim.
+We often add an MRI to exclude nerve entrapment in the pelvis or lower back, and occasionally nerve studies if another cause is suspected.

-Other causes of burning pain in front of the thigh
+Other causes of burning pain in the front of the thigh

-Other frequently asked questions about burning in front of the thigh
+Frequently asked questions about burning pain in the front of the thigh

 Can meralgia paraesthetica go away?

 Yes.
-Approximately 85% of cases will settle with simple treatments such as weight loss and wearing loose-fitting clothing.
+About 85% of cases settle with simple treatments such as weight loss and loose-fitting clothing.

-What other conditions cause burning pain in front of the thigh?
+What other conditions cause burning pain in the front of the thigh?

-Burning pain outside the thigh can be caused by other pathologies, such as pinched nerves from the lumbar spine, trapping of different nerves in the groin, and inflammatory neurological conditions causing nerve swelling.
-In these conditions, pain and numbness are not just confined to the outside of the thigh but are also felt in other areas of the thigh or below the knee.
-Inner thigh pain and numbness are generally not due to meralgia paraesthetica.
+Other causes include a pinched nerve from the lumbar spine, nerve entrapment in the groin, and inflammatory nerve conditions.
+With these, pain and numbness aren’t confined to the outer thigh — they spread elsewhere in the thigh or below the knee.
+Inner-thigh pain and numbness are usually not meralgia paraesthetica.

 Is meralgia paraesthetica dangerous?

-It’s more common than we think.
-Cases have been reported after hip replacement surgery with a front approach and spinal surgery.
-Treatment is similar to other causes.
+More common than people think.
+It’s been reported after front-approach hip replacement and after spinal surgery.
+Treatment is the same as for other causes.

-Final word from Sportdoctorlondon about burning pain in front of thigh
+Final word from Sport Doctor London about burning pain in the front of the thigh

-Burning sensation on the outside of the thigh could be due to pressure on a nerve outside the hip.
-You should see an experienced sports medicine doctor who can get the correct diagnosis and treat you correctly.
+A burning sensation on the outer thigh is often due to pressure on a nerve outside the hip.
+Most cases settle with simple measures, but see an experienced sports medicine doctor to confirm the diagnosis and exclude other causes.

 Related topics: